notima/businessObjectAdapters/fortnoxAdapter/README.md

 If you already have existing clients and your Fortnox connection has access to CompanySettings you can add your clients with this command

-	fortnox:add-client --accessToken REAL_ACCESS_TOKEN --clientSecret REAL_SECRET
+	fortnox:add-client --legacy --accessToken REAL_ACCESS_TOKEN --clientSecret REAL_SECRET orgNo

-or if you've set the defaultClientSecret
+or if you've set the defaultClientSecret and the client belongs to that secret.

 	fortnox:add-client --accessToken REAL_ACCESS_TOKEN